Tuesday, April 28, 2015

 Do not let me die until, for them,

 all danger is driven away.

 Carmon Bernos de Gaesztold, The Prayer for the Dog

 Thank you for supporting the books of L.B.
 Johnson.
-Through your purchase, another animal may find a purpose and safety by contributions made to American Dog Rescue, Waldo's Muttley Crew, numerous Lab Retriever Rescues, Search Dog Foundation, Lucky Pup Dog Rescue in San Diego, Kevlar for K9's, and many, many other animal non-profits.
+Through your purchase, another animal may find a purpose as 100% of all book sale profits are donated to animal rescue groups including American Dog Rescue, Waldo's Muttley Crew, numerous Lab Retriever Rescues, Search Dog Foundation, Lucky Pup Dog Rescue in San Diego, Kevlar for K9's, and many, many other animal non-profits.